Palace of Fontainebleau: Francis I and The first School of Fontainbleau (1528–1547)

-In about 1540, Francis began another major addition to the chateau.
-Using land on the east side of the chateau purchased from the order of the Trinitaires, he began to build a new square of buildings around a large courtyard.
+In about 1540, Francis began another major addition to the château.
+Using land on the east side of the château purchased from the order of the Trinitarians, he began to build a new square of buildings around a large courtyard.
 It was enclosed on the north by the wing of the Ministers, on the east by the wing of Ferrare, and on the south by a wing containing the new gallery of Ulysses.
-The chateau was surrounded by a new park in the style of the Italian Renaissance garden, with pavilions and the first grotto in France.
-Primaticcio created more monumental murals for the gallery of Ulysses.
+The château was surrounded by a new park in the style of the Italian Renaissance garden, with pavilions and the first grotto in France.
+Francesco Primaticcio created more monumental murals for the gallery of Ulysses.